 Beyond these examples

-These snippets focus on specific IAM management approaches: authoritative policy replacement, role-level binding management, and incremental member addition.
-They’re intentionally minimal rather than full access control systems.
+These snippets focus on specific IAM management features: authoritative vs non-authoritative IAM management, and policy replacement and role-based grants.
+They’re intentionally minimal rather than full access control configurations.

-The examples reference pre-existing infrastructure such as HL7v2 stores and IAM principals (users, service accounts, groups).
-They focus on configuring access rather than provisioning the underlying healthcare infrastructure.
+The examples reference pre-existing infrastructure such as HL7v2 stores (by ID) and IAM principals (users, service accounts, groups).
+They focus on configuring IAM bindings rather than provisioning the underlying healthcare infrastructure.

 To keep things focused, common IAM patterns are omitted, including: